AndresPrada/clustering-tsrd/README.md

 As it is possible to observe in the table above, some very big clusters gathered images from many categories, for example, cluster 3 and cluster 9.
 Most of the images that are clutered together have some visual similarities.
 For example, in cluster 9, there are images from labels from 40 until 51 (but 48).
 All of those images are visually alike.
 All of them are represented as a triangle in white - black colors.
 Also, images from labels from 0 to 7, are clustered together.
 All of those images are numerically and rounded traffic signs.

 On the other hand, this model is not able to differentiate properly the clusters.
 Many equally labeled images are divided into two or more clusters.
-For example, in label 28, it is possible to observe that its images are clusterd more or less homogeneous along 6 clusters.
+For example, in label 28, it is possible to observe that its images are clustered more or less homogeneous along 6 clusters.
 This denotes a poor performance of the model.

 Finally, for visualization purposes, the features vectors extracted are shown using dimensionality reduction TSNE.